 Submit a budget that is no more than one page detailing the specifics on how you plan to use the grant funds.
 The maximum amount of a Rowell Fund grant is US$7,500.

 Tibetans from any country are eligible to apply.
 Tibetans working for organizations may apply on behalf of the organization provided that the applicant is central to the implementation of the project’s work.
 Non-Tibetans are ineligible for grants from the Rowell Fund for Tibet.

-You may submit your application via email or regular postal mail.
+You may submit your application via google doc, email or regular postal mail.

 Send all three parts of your application in one email either in the body of the email or as an attachment to: [email protected]

 Please do not staple your application pages together; use paper clips.
 Send the completed application to: